 ZKA was an assistant teacher to Marcelo Spina’s B.Arch Thesis Section and Tom Wiscombe’s B.Arch Forth Year Studio at SCI-Arc.
 He was also a research assistant to Richard Plunz for his Urban Ecology Studio 'New Rochelle: New Edge City' at Columbia's GSAPP and was a project assistant to Todd Gannon for a publication on Craig Hodgetts, 'Biography of a Teaching Machine and Other Writings' (expected 2017).
 ZKA is currently releasing an interview series in the form of one-on-one interviews with some of the world’s most important architects and theorists under the moniker 'Clashes and Intersections'.

-ZKA has served as a juror for studio reviews at the Architectural Association (London), SCI-Arc (Los Angeles), Columbia's GSAPP (New York), UCLA's Supra Studios (Los Angeles), AA Visiting School (Los Angeles and Mexico City) and the Urban Design Lab at Columbia's Earth Institute (New York).
+ZKA has been invited to lecture at UCLA AUD (Los Angeles) and as part of the continued education series at the AIA Middle East (Bahrain), in addition to serving as a juror for studio reviews at the Architectural Association (London), SCI-Arc (Los Angeles), Columbia's GSAPP (New York), UCLA's Supra Studios (Los Angeles), AA Visiting School (Los Angeles and Mexico City), University of Bahrain (Isa Town) and the Urban Design Lab at Columbia's Earth Institute (New York).

 ZKA received a B.Arch. from the Southern California Institute of Architecture with a Merit for an outstanding thesis project and a foundation degree from the Architectural Association.